yshamin/tsf/examples/jaxrs-jaxws-authorization/README.txt

-The demo shows how a single service instance can be exposed as either JAX-RS or JAX-WS service at the same time and how CXF JAX-RS and JAX-WS proxies can reuse the same code for invoking on the corresponding emdpoints.
+The demo shows how a single service instance can be exposed as either JAX-RS or JAX-WS service at the same time and how CXF JAX-RS and JAX-WS proxies can reuse the same code for invoking on the corresponding endpoints.

 Additionally, it shows how a container-managed authentication can be used to populate a security context and how CXF authorization filters enforce the required authorization rules.